privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

 -   **metrics_collector_endpoint**

-    The open telemetry metrics collector endpoint, for AWS it will be local grpc endpoint because otel is running on the same EC2 machine
+    The open telemetry metrics collector endpoint, for AWS it will be empty string and open telemetry will default to local grpc endpoint because otel is running on the same EC2 machine

 -   **metrics_export_interval_millis**